-Prominent in New Hampshire state politics during the mid and late 19th century, Person Colby Cheney can lay claim to being of of the oddest named men ever to serve as Governor of the "Granite State".
-During a career in public service that lasted over forty years Cheney occupied a number of political offices, including stints as state representative, state railroad commissioner, mayor, Governor, U.S. Senator and Minister to Switzerland.
+Prominent in New Hampshire state politics during the mid and late 19th century, Person Colby Cheney can lay claim to being one of the oddest named men ever to serve as Governor of the "Granite State".
+During a career in public service that lasted over forty years, Cheney occupied a number of political offices, including stints as a state representative, state railroad commissioner, mayor, Governor, U.S. Senator and Minister to Switzerland.

 Cheney around the time he was elected Governor of New Hampshire.

 After leaving the Mayor's office Cheney was chosen as President of the People's Bank of Manchester, serving in this post for over a decade.
 Cheney's political profile received a significant boost in 1875 when he was chosen to be the Republican candidate for Governor of New Hampshire.
 In the 1875 election, the Republican party had secured a successful majority in the state legislature, which in turn decided that year's gubernatorial contest in favor of Cheney.
 The 1882 Sketches of Successful New Hampshire Men noted that Cheney "brought to the office of Governor a patriotic love for the state and a solicitude for her good name, a clear insight, great executive ability, thorough business habits, and personal dignity, urbanity and tact of the highest order."
 He was reelected as Governor in 1876 and served another term that concluded in 1877.